awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/fleet-provisioning.md

    ```

 ------
+**Important**  <a name="windows-system-service-installer-argument-important-note"></a>
+On Windows core devices, you must specify `--setup-system-service true` to set up the AWS IoT Greengrass Core software as a system service\.

    <a name="installer-setup-system-service-output-message"></a>If you specify `--setup-system-service true`, the installer prints `Successfully set up Nucleus as a system service` if it set up and ran the software as a system service\.
 Otherwise, the installer doesn't output any message if it installs the software successfully\.
 **Note**  <a name="installer-deploy-dev-tools-without-provision"></a>